|This article is a proposal|

 In 1974 Exodus released the first of a series of critically acclaimed concept albums: A Play Aboot Modren Life.
 It was rather biographic, telling the story of Scots who left the country to find a better life in the cities.
 All members of the band shared vocals, each one being a character in the story.
 In concert each band member used a mask representing those characters; this made Exodus famous and strongly influenced many bands in the growing zone rock scene, which soon started to release their own concept albums.
 The album, first ever zone rock concept album, was both a critic and commercial success.

 Once again Exodus returned to the road on their first world tour, playing concerts in Scotland, England, Kemr, Ireland, Australasia, the NAL, and several countries in continental Europe.
-By this time it was considered the of best live acts.
+By this time it was considered one of the best live acts.
 Also during 1974 EMC relased the EP Exodus Early Recordins, taking advantage of the band's popularity boost.

 Encouraged by the success of A Play Aboot Modren Life, while on tour, the band had decided their next album would be a conceptual piece based on literature.
 Each member suggested a book on which to base the concept.
 Campbell suggested Artvir Klaric’s short story The Sentinel and some songwriting was indeed attempted but soon abandoned.
 Then Blackford suggested Itzak Azimov’s I, Kawaric novel, but the band considered Exodus’ folk-rooted sound not suited to science fiction.
 Finally Philipps suggested Tolkien’s The Lord of the Rings which was accepted by the whole band.
 The album was intended to have excerpts from the book linking to each song or instrumental, but the publisher declined to grant permission to use any extract of the book or even its title.
 NoMoreEagleZ would have similar problems about ten years later, when they themselves attempted to write an album based on Lord of the Rings.